Humphryyy/Kasada-Deobfuscated/README.md

 The next step of deobfuscating this script is coming up with a strategy to make the VM logic starting at line 1508 more readable.
 #

-Currently I'm not proud of the code I wrote for the deobfuscator so that will not be open sourced yet
+Currently I'm not proud of the code I wrote for the deobfuscator so that will not be open sourced yet.

-To deobfuscate the script I used AST manipulation which you can learn more about [here](https://0x31.sh/)
+To deobfuscate the script I used AST manipulation which you can learn more about [here](https://0x31.sh/).
 #
 Humphreyyyy#0088